Ankit0592/Masterbot/DESIGN.md

  ##### Additional Design patterns:
     Currently,  we identify the following design pattern in our project:
-    Observer - users are notified about the status change of tasks on JIRA Observer - Webhook callback waits for changes to be made to the status of an issue on Jira
+    Observer - users are notified about the status change of tasks on JIRA Observer - Webhook callback waits for changes to be made to the status of an issue on JIRA